-As of December 31,2019, the Group leases buildings for its hotel business.
+The Company leases buildings for its hotel business.
 The leases typically run for a period of 3 to 20 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.

-Some leases contain extension options exercisable by the Group.
+Some leases contain extension options exercisable by the Company.
 These leases are negotiated and monitored by local management, and accordingly, contain a wide range of different terms and conditions.
-The extension options held are exercisable only by the Group and not by the lessors.
+The extension options held are exercisable only by the Company and not by the lessors.
 In which lease is not reasonably certain to use an optional extended lease term, payments associated with the optional period are not included within lease liabilities.

-(i) Operating lease
+(j) Operating lease

-Non-cancellable operating lease rentals payable was as follows:
+Non-cancellable operating lease rentals payable were as follows: